imqueue/imqueue.com/_includes/api/rpc.md

 ### Caching

 Caching is another tool @imqueue provides for optimization purposes.
-It gives an ability to cache method execution calls using a given caching adapter (of course, Redis is by default and the only one implemented at this time).
+It gives the ability to cache method execution calls using a given caching adapter (of course, Redis is by default and the only one implemented at this time).
 But it is possible to define your own adapter, it is enough to implement properly